AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 {sample}BCT\_PieDoughnutChart\_01{sample}

 <a name="single_series_doughnut"/>
-### Single Series Doughnut Chart
+### Doughnut Chart

 Donut chart is all the same as Pie chart, and all you need to do to switch to it: add **'chart.innerRadius()'**
 ```
   chart.innerRadius('30%');
 ```
-And here is the same data as above, displayed as a Single Series Doughnut chart:
+And here is the same data as above, displayed as a Doughnut chart:

 {sample}BCT\_PieDoughnutChart\_02{sample}